 Carry On at Your Convenience was the fourth Carry On film of the 1970s, and the 22nd of the franchise, starring regulars Sid James, Joan Sims, Jacki Piper, Charles Hawtrey, Kenneth Williams, Bernard Bresslaw and Hattie Jacques.
 The film also introduced Kenneth Cope, who would star in another Carry On soon after.

 It is noted for being the first box office flop in the Carry On series; with few exceptions, most of the films that followed it were flops as well.
-(You could say that the rest of the series Carried On Flopping.)
 This was mostly due to the portrayal of the working class as stupid and lazy, and the middle class as superior and clever; most of the audience of the Carry On films were the "stupid and lazy" working class, so they reacted rather negatively — some even boycotting the movie when it was first released.

 This one starred Cope as a lazy union representative called Vic Spanner, who works in a toilet factory named W.C.
 Boggs & Son, headed by Sid Plummer (James) and W.C.
 Boggs (Williams).
 He organizes strikes every so often when he cannot be bothered to do any work, much to the disgust of the workers and the company they work under.
 The company cannot afford any other strikes because they are losing loads of money, yet Plummer holds another strike over the company banning tea servings during working time.